SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **Login**:
             - **Description**: Users are prompted to sign in with Discord.
-If they have already signed in with Discord they are taken to the home screen.
+If they have already signed in with Discord and registered with our app they are taken to the home screen.
             - **Primary actor(s)**: User
             - **Main success scenario**:
                 1. Successful sign-in via Discord authentication.